 How to Fix the Air Leaks in Your Home

 Have you discovered the problem areas in your home?
 There are some temporary solutions to air leaks and permanent ones.
 At Woodbridge Home Solutions, we provide effective solutions for managing drafts, including energy-efficient windows, doors, siding, and soffit and fascia.
 Solutions that work include:

 It’s tempting to fix air leaks around windows using weather-stripping or caulking.
 It only takes a few minutes, and the drafts slow down considerably.
 However, caulking may cause other problems, such as the loss of operability of the windows.
 This temporary fix can cause you more problems.
 It’s better to go with energy-efficient replacement windows that function properly and keep out drafts.

 Airtight Replacement Doors

 You may notice drafts around your doors.
 It’s very common, especially around patio doors.
 Our replacement doors provide the energy efficiency needed for your comfort, but they also add an aesthetic appeal to your home’s exterior.

 Adding insulation in the attic and eaves can reduce unwanted airflow.
 Our energy-efficient soffit and fascia protect your home’s eaves and overhangs while providing the layer of insulation you need.
 These high-quality materials are durable, provide longevity, and require very little maintenance.

 Prevent Drafts in Your Home

-Are you looking for a sure-fire way to eliminate drafts in your home?
+Are you looking for a surefire way to eliminate drafts in your home?
 Contact Woodbridge Home Solutions.
-We offer energy-efficient replacement windows, insulated siding, exterior doors, and patio doors in a rich array of finishes to accent your home beautifully.
+We offer energy-efficient replacement windows, insulated siding, and exterior patio doors in a rich array of finishes to accent your home beautifully.